Yzen90/vuetify-svg-icons/README.md

 1. A Vue component for Vuetify based on the one from the `mdi` IconPack exported by `'vuetify/iconsets/mdi-svg'`, that gets the viewbox and path data from a string with the format: `'SVG;<view box>;<path data>'` if the string does not start with `'SVG;'`, it just uses the string as the path data like `mdi` does.
 2. The function `faIconToString` that turns an `IconDefinition` object thats represents a Font Awesome icon, to a string literal with the previously mentioned format.
 The combination of the component and this function allows the usage of Font Awesome SVG icons in any Vuetify component that uses icons.
-3. A Vite plugin that replaces the calls to `faIconToString` with it's resulting string to optimize the usage of the icons.
+3. A Vite plugin that replaces the calls to `fasEmbed` with it's resulting string to optimize the usage of the icons.
 By default it also removes the first import to `@xrnoz/vuetify-svg-icons` and `@fortawesome/free-solid-svg-icons`, as after replacing the function calls the imports are no longer neccesary.

 - [Usage (Examples in TypeScript)](#usage-examples-in-typescript)
   - [1.
 Add the dependencies:](#1-add-the-dependencies)